CEDAR

 Bug tracker

-Trac integrates very nicely with the rest of the HepForge system: users are authenticated using the standard Apache htpasswd and htgroup files system and HTTP authentication.
+Trac integrates very nicely with the rest of the HepForge system: users are authenticated using their Hepforge logins, additional users can be added in the standard Apache htpasswd and htgroup files.
 These authentication files are stored in your project configuration area (/hepforge/home/projname/project-config) as described in the corresponding FAQ entry.
 Project configuration is performed using an interactive system from the command shell, called trac-admin, which is started as follows:

 trac-admin /hepforge/projconf/projname/trac